-Harker Heights has several five-star rated neighborhoods listed on MTA to include Skipcha Mountain Estates, Knights Ridge, and Evergreen Estates.
+Harker Heights has several popular including Skipcha Mountain Estates, Knights Ridge, and Evergreen Estates.
 This area is only about 15 minutes from post and has many of your well-known chain restaurants and retail stores.

 Killeen is just a little further out from post than Harker Heights and is a bit bigger.
-There are a few reviews available on MTA, none of which are five stars.
 Locals suggest limiting your househunting search to South Killeen to be sure you find a home in a good area.

 Belton and Temple are located about 25 minutes off post.
 Belton has the cozy, small town Texas feel that everyone loves, while Temple is more industrial but offers residents a wider variety of things to do.